 Best Waterproof First Aid Kit: Surviveware Waterproof

-- A REAL WATERPROOF KIT!
-Unlike other kits that find dumb ways to claim they are “waterproof”, Surviveware has gone above and beyond to make a next level first aid kit.
-This kit has welded seams as opposed to stitching and glue.
-The kit also comes with a Water-tight Zipper.
-Each kit also comes with lubrication gel since the zippers need to be lubricated from time to time to stay waterproof.
+- A REAL WATERPROOF KIT Surviveware has gone above and beyond to make a next level first aid kit.
+Unlike other kits that claim to be “waterproof”, this kit proves it by boasting welded seams as opposed to stitching and glue.
+The kit also comes with a Water-tight Zipper and lubrication gel for the zippers to keep them watertight.

 If you are looking for a the best waterproof first aid kit, the Surviveware Waterproof is the best we could find.